raizen4/TouchSystemSubmission/README.md

 # How to run
   Please have yarn installed by all means as this is needed by the monorepo.
-Then just run "yarn install" and after it finishes "yarn startFrontend" and you should see the page"
+Then just run "yarn install" and after it finishes "yarn startFrontend" and you should see the login page
 # Features
  - Fully working Sign Up page using global state management
  - Main dashboard shows news around the world by default and details about them using collapsable Cards